aurora-is-near/aurora-workspace/README.md

 # aurora-workspace

-Aurora Workspace library for the Aurora Engine contract based on NEAR Protocol.
+Aurora Workspace is a library for the Aurora Engine and Eth connector and EVM contracts based on NEAR Protocol.

 Easy to use as workspace utility to interact and tests Aurora Engine compatible NEAR contracts.